Reasons to File Bankruptcy Now

 4. You expect to receive property soon.

 Will you get a year-end bonus?
-Are you expecting to receive an inheritance when your Great Auto Tilly passes away?
+Are you expecting to receive an inheritance when your Great Aunt Tilly passes away?
 If you expect to receive property soon, it may be best to file a bankruptcy case before you get it.
-After you receive it or even become entitled to it has to be listed as property that you own or have rights in.
+After you receive it, or even become entitled to it, the property has to be listed in your bankruptcy paperwork.
 To keep it, you also have to be able to apply an exemption to it.
-Otherwise, the trustee can take it, sell it, and use the proceeds to pay a debt that you owe.
+Otherwise, the trustee can take it, sell it, and use the proceeds to pay your debts.